cwendorf/EASI/docs/Functions/README.md

 - [`testOmnibus`](./testOmnibus.md)
 - [`effectOmnibus`](./effectOmnibus.md)

-`By` - functions that apply the basic functions repeatedly for each level of a second factor in a factorial or mixed design
+`By` - functions that apply the above functions repeatedly for each level of a second factor in a factorial or mixed design

 - [`estimateMeansBy`](./estimateMeansBy.md)
 - [`plotMeansBy`](./plotMeansBy.md)